-Mr. Sliney is our chief financial officer and his base salary is below the median of early stage private companies, below the median for late stage private companies and our public company peers, and below our key comparable company.
+Mr. Sliney is our chief financial officer and his base salary is between the median and the 75th percentile of early stage private companies, below the median for late stage private companies and our public company peers, and below our key comparable company.
 In establishing Mr. Sliney's base salary, our compensation committee primarily considered Mr. Sliney's experience in public company work, his transactional and strategic skills, his level of responsibility, past contributions to our performance and expected contributions to our further success.